lnagle/imparse/README.md

 * Stream images to front end as each is processed.
 * Push parsed results in a local data store.
 Pull images based on their text from that data store.
+* An app icon to replace the default Electron icon.